Our Accomplishments

 We had our biggest win yet when Congress took a huge step forward on climate change by passing the Inflation Reduction Act (IRA), signed into law in 2022.

-The Inflation Reduction Act is a result of the partisan budget reconciliation process in Congress, where only a majority of the Senate needs to vote “yes” to pass a series of budget-related policies.
+The Inflation Reduction Act was a result of the budget reconciliation process in Congress, where only a simple majority of the Senate needed to vote “yes” to pass a series of budget-related policies.
 CCLers began pushing for big climate policies in 2021 when Congress began this process.
 The persistent work of CCLers over 18 months paved the way for the official Inflation Reduction Act bill, formally introduced in July 2022.

 If any volunteers can claim a hand in the passage of this bill, it’s CCLers.
 From August 2021 to August 2022, our volunteers: